What is the Data Exchange?

 Key benefits of the Data Exchange

 The Data Exchange takes a ‘collect once and use often’ approach to data collection.
-Reporting requirements have been standardised to a core set of priority requirements which apply to more than 45 programs.
+Reporting requirements have been standardised to a core set of priority requirements.

 Service providers can choose from three flexible ways to submit their data: